-But the limiting techniques may be used in order to make automated scraping less cost-effective for web crawling companies.
+But the limiting techniques may be used to make automated scraping less cost-effective for web crawling companies.

-To ensure that other parties don’t index or list sensitive information on their sites, website owners take different measures that tell the crawler which parts of the website they should stay out of.
+To ensure that other parties don’t index or list sensitive information on their sites, website owners take different measures to tell the crawler which parts they should stay out of.

 Nowadays, every website on the internet has Terms and Conditions that state what users can and can not do on their website.

-If you sign up with a service like these, you will have to agree to terms and conditions that almost always limit the act of automated data collection and control how you use it.
+If you sign up with a service like these, you will have to agree to terms and conditions that almost always limit automated data collection activities and control how you use them.

 For example, how and where you log in, your pattern usage of their system, etc., is accessible to the platform’s owner on which you’ve registered.